 “I was happy to be able to give a visual representation to a story from history I remember learning about when I was in school,” Pentek said.

 “Though I had created a 3D computer model of the work, it was only after the work was in place that I could see the entire work together for the first time, and whether it was a success or not,” he said.
 “This was a special day for me, and I felt very pleased with how it looked.

 “This bond has never been forgotten by Ireland, though I believe Kindred Spirits is the first sculpture commemorating this history,” Pentek added.

-A dedication ceremony for the art piece will take place on June 18, with Batton and other representatives of the Choctaw Nation.
+A dedication ceremony for the art piece took place on June 18, with Batton and other representatives of the Choctaw Nation.

-“It might be called a homecoming of friends,” Batton said.
+“It might be called a homecoming of friends,” Batton said at the time.
 “It will be a celebration to continue to share our rich cultures.

 “The Irish people had their struggles and trials, and so did we,” he added.
 “Both of us have come full circle to where we both are strong, thriving nations.
 We both hold our culture and our history close to us because they have shaped us into who we are today.”

 Said Pentek: “It is my hope to visually connect with people, this uplifting image that symbolizes generosity, strength, and humanity rising up over times of adversity and unimaginable suffering,” he said.
 “For me, this shows art as a universal language that can connect with people, regardless of age, culture or geography, and can help to dissolve traditionally perceived boundaries.”